cd80-ctf/cd80-ctf.github.io/_posts/2023-04-30-A-Shockingly-Simple-Bug-In-Windows-CLFS.md

 ```

 Recall the two types of fields we're looking for.
 As far as controllable fields, this struct is pretty barren.
 The only one we *might* be able to control is the size, and it's unlikely we could make a size large enough to fake a kernel pointer (which, remember, start at `0x800000000000`).
 Thus the container metadata is barren in terms of controllable fields.
 However, it *does* contain a kernel pointer.
 The `pContainer` field, in memory, points to a more detailed container struct.
 Thus if we can overwrite that field, we can potentially fake a container struct.
-We might also be able to trick the kernel into doing certain operations on that address; for example "freeing" the (overwritten) pointer might decrement a "reference counter" at a fixed offset from the overwritten pointer.
-In either case, there is potential for shenanigans here.
 We will therefore mark the container struct as a "no" for controllable fields, but a "yes" for interesting fields.

 Next, let's look at the client struct (remember, a client represents a stream that is using this log).
 We'll be on special lookout for controllable fields, since the container struct didn't have any.